 Takaful contracts are those contracts where the takaful operator accepts significant takaful risk from the participant by agreeing to compensate the participant if a specified uncertain future event adversely affects the participant.
 Such contracts may also transfer financial risk.
 As a general guideline, the Group defines significant takaful risk as the possibility of having to pay benefits on the occurrence of a takaful event.
 Takaful risk is risk other than financial risk that is transferred from the holder of a contract to the issuer.
 Financial risk is the risk of a possible future change in one or more of a security price, index of prices or rates or other variable, provided in the case of a non-financial variable that the variable is not specific to a party to the contract.
 Takaful risk is significant if, and only if, a takaful event could cause the Group to pay significant additional benefits.
-Once a contract is extinguished or expired.
+Once a contract is classified as a takaful contract it remains classified as a takaful contract until all rights and obligations are extinguished or expired.